jlh040/Nutrition-Visualizer-Capstone-2/README.md

 ## Functionality:

 - People will be able to compare multiple recipes that can then be incorporated into their diet.
+- They will be able to click a 'bulk up' or 'slim down' button, and have appropriate recipes be displayed to them.
 - They will have the ability to select up to 3 recipes from a scrollable list, and have the nutritional value for those recipes show up in a single chart.

 - **Stretch goal**: They will be able to see which recipes, among selected recipes, have the maximum amount of protein and minimum amount of fat.